-The discount rate used to measure the total General Employees Plan pension liability in 2016 was 7.5%, a reduction from the 7.9% used in 2015.
+The discount rate used to measure the total General Employees Plan pension liability in 2017 was 7.5%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and employers will be made at rates set in Minnesota Statutes.
 Based on these assumptions, the fiduciary net position of the General Employees Plan was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-The discount rate used to measure the total TRA pension liability was 4.66%.
-This is a decrease from the discount rate at the prior measurement date of 8%.
+The discount rate used to measure the TRA pension liability was 5.12%.
+This is an increase from the discount rate at the prior measurement date of 4.66%.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the fiscal 2017 contribution rate, contributions from school districts will be made at contractually required rates (actuarially determined), and contributions from the state will be made at current statutorily required rates.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be depleted in 2052 and, as a result, the Municipal Bond Index was used in the determination of the Single Equivalent Interest Rate (SEIR).
-The long-term expected rate of return was applied to periods before 2052 and the Municipal Bond Index Rate of 3.01% was applied to periods on and after 2052, resulting in a SEIR of 4.66%.
-Based on Fiduciary Net Position at prior year measurement date, the discount rate of 8% was used and it was not necessary to calculate the SEIR.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be depleted in 2052 and, as a result, the Municipal Bond Index Rate was used in the determination of the Single Equivalent Interest Rate (SEIR).
+The long-term expected rate of return (7.50%) was applied to periods before 2053 and the Municipal Bond Index Rate of 3.56% was applied to periods on and after 2053, resulting in a SEIR of 5.12%.
+There was a change in the Municipal Bond Index Rate from the prior year measurement date (3.01%).